kjsmith218cb/ChuckNorrisJokeBank/README.md

 LaunchScreen.storyboard
 1. Add image Object and position to suit your design
-2. Set image in Attribures Inspector to 'Mission Statement'
+2. Set image in Attributes Inspector to 'Mission Statement'

 Create the MVC layout
 Add 3 new Groups (File > New > Group)